open-ani/mediamp/README.md

 MediaMP is a Kotlin-first media player for Compose Multiplatform.
 It is an wrapper over popular media player libraries like ExoPlayer on each platform.

+The goal is to provide a media player that is provides both common and backend-specific features, as well as supporting direct access with the underlying media player library for advanced use cases.

 Supported targets and backends:

 |    Platform    | Architecture(s) | Implementation |